Picking the best travel camera for travel is overwhelming.

 Best High-End Point & Shoot Digital Cameras

 These cameras are compact but take great quality photographs.
 These cameras have manual controls so you can get much more creative with your photographs — but they also have an automatic mode for less experienced users.
 These cameras also perform well in low-light conditions.
-All these cameras can also shoot in RAW format.
+All of these cameras can also shoot in RAW format.

-Best Micro Four Thirds Digital Cameras
+Best Micro Four-Thirds Digital Cameras

 Looking for a camera that is small but packs a big punch?